EVNdevs/EVN-arduino/docs/actuators/evnmotor.rst

         motor.setPPR(823);

+.. function:: void setDebug(bool enable)

+    Used to toggle debug mode, where motor will print the error used for PID control over ``Serial``.
+Can be used to observe or debug PID behaviour.

+    :param enable: Whether to enable debug mode

 How Our Motor Control Works
 """"""""""""""""""""""""""""
-This is a little technical, but feel free to skip it and move on to the settings functions!
+This is a little technical, but feel free to skip it!

 For move functions where the motor rotates by a fixed amount, what we actually do is set a **target position** for the motor to move to.
 This target position starts out as the motor's **current position**, but **increments over time** until it reaches the **end position** given by the user.